Wooden Storage Shed Cost Range

 - Overhead Storage – Laying sheets of OSB or plywood on the trusses will increase cost by $25 to $200 for most sheds.

 - Who Builds or Assembles It – You’ll save labor costs by DIY or by assembling a kit.
 Professionally built sheds, whether built onsite or offsite and transported a short distance to your property cost about the same.

 - Cost of Living – Professional labor is consistent with the cost of living in your area.
 It’s higher on the Coasts and in major metro areas than it is in rural areas and small towns.

-Shed materials cost $8 to $20 per square foot.
-The factors above will help you estimate your supplies cost based on the size and features you’re planning.
+Wood and building supplies for a new storage shed typically costs between $12 to $20 per square foot, not including the installation or labor cost.
+The factors below will help you estimate your supplies cost based on the size and features you’re planning.

-Here are basic costs for sheds or shed kits based on shed size.
+Here are basic material cost per square foot based on shed size.
 Labor cost is discussed below.

 - $3 – $6 per square foot | 6” gravel foundation (optional).

 - $7.50 – $12 per square foot | 4” concrete slab (optional).